 In 2016, the number of renters overtook the number of homeowners in London for the first time.
-This tendency continues in 2021.
+This tendency continues in 2022.
 The reasons are pretty obvious.
+End of tenancy cleaning cost

 With the city’s population growing every year, the housing supply can’t keep up with the demand.
 Naturally, this drives property prices up and makes them unaffordable for most people.